m-mcardle/my-website/assets/markdown/Vidyard.md

 <br/>

 First off I would like to extend a huge thank you to my manager [Jenn Bilawski](https://www.linkedin.com/in/bilawski/).
 Throughout the term she helped me re-imagine what a manager can be.
 Our weekly one-on-ones were always a delight where no subject was off-limits.
 Through these conversations she helped me better understand career progression, transitioning to a leadership position, and understanding compensation as I progress through my early career.
 Not only were our discussions amazing, but her management provided me with fantastic opportunities to grow throughout my term.
-As my manager she appointed me as the project leader for the last phase of the Team Performance Dashboard epic.
+As my manager she appointed me as the project leader for the last phase of the Team Performance Dashboard project.
 This was a fantastic opportunity to get real leadership and management experience, and I was very lucky to get the opportunity as it is very uncommon for co-ops to hold the title.
 Jenn truly believed in me and I could feel that through here amazing support every single day.

 <br/>